brunomnsilva/markdown2moodle/example.md

     - `s1 = {} e s2 = {6}`
     - Other answer

-* Consider the parcial specification of the ADT Complex and the following code:
+* Consider the parcial specification of the ADT Complex:

 ```cpp{img}
 #define COMPLEX_OK      0